craftercms/docs/source/by-role/developer/common/targeting.rst

             </configuration>
           </widget>

+In the above configuration, we configured three roles to emulate, ``Anonymous``, ``Role A`` and ``Role B``.
+This assumes that the project has those roles setup.
+For more information on configuring roles, see :ref:`project-role-mappings` and :ref:`roles-and-permissions`.

 Once you saved all your changes, let's take a look and preview one of the articles and see what happens.
 Open the Sidebar, then navigate to ``/articles/2020/12/`` then click on ``Top Books For Young Women`` and notice that we are unable to preview the page since the "user" (role we are emulating) is unauthenticated/unauthorized.